Continental Navy: Governing bodies

 The Second Continental Congress created a Naval Committee of three members on Oct.
 13, 1775.
 At the end of the month it was expanded to seven members.
 By the end of January 1776 three members were not active and the remaining four were appointed members of the Marine Committee created already on Dec.
 13, 1775, when Congress decided to build 13 warships.
-This committee had thirteen members, one from each of the United Colonies, and was authorized to direct the fleet and ships movements by order to naval officers, appoint officers, review the verdicts of naval court-martials, and build and purchase naval vessels.
+This committee had thirteen members, one from each of the United Colonies, and was authorized to direct the fleet and ships movements by order to naval officers, appoint officers, review the verdicts of naval courts-martial, and build and purchase naval vessels.
 In September 1776 Congress created the Navy Board of the Middle Department with three members, not members of Congress, and seat in Philadelphia.
 In April 1777, the Navy Board of the Eastern Department was created for New England with seat in Boston.
 These boards were subordinate agencies under the Marine Committee and its successors.
 The Board of Admiralty was created Oct.
 28, 1779 and contained two members of Congress and three other commissioners.
 Its mission was naval planning, the direction of ships and fleets, superintending the marine department, administering the supply of the navy and the settling of accounts.
 Dec.
 8, Congress decided that the Board would take over all matters heretofore taken care of by the Marine Committee.
 Feb.
 7, 1781, Congress decided to create the office of Secretary of Marine replacing the Board of Admiralty.
 No one was found willing and able to accept that office, so Congress instead created the officer of Agent of Marine Aug.
 19, 1781 and on Sept.
 7. 1781 made Robert Morris holder of that office while remaining Superintendent of Finance.
 When Morris resigned as superintendent of finance 1784, Congress did not appoint a successor as Marine Agent and when the USS Alliance was sold in 1785, the naval establishment of the United States ceased to exist without any formal decision.